 It is a crime if you don't comply with an abatement notice or stop the smoke nuisance

 A person continuing to burn household waste could face legal action and a fine of up to £5,000.
 A business could be fined up to £20,000 if prosecuted.

 Speak to your neighbour and explain the problem in a friendly way.
 If your neighbour continues to cause a smoke problem, then keep details of dates and times and report the problem to us.

-Simply login to our My Account services, then select 'Environmental reporting', 'Add a report' and choose 'Smoke, grit or dust' from the category list.
+Simply login to My Account for environmental reporting, select 'Add a report' and choose 'Smoke, grit or dust' from the category list.
 You can create an account if you don't already have one.